w3c/badging/explainer.md

 Examples of sites that may use this API:

-* Chat, email and social apps; to signal that new messages have arrived.
+* Chat, email, and social apps could signal that new messages have arrived.
 * Productivity apps, to signal that a long-running background task (such as rendering an image or video) has completed.
-* Games, to signal that player action is required (e.g., in Chess, when it is the player's turn).
+* Any application that needs to signal that user action is required (e.g., in a turn-based game, when it is the player's turn).

 Advantages of using the badging API over notifications: